 These are a few of the behaviors that can cause deep concern and worry for online faculty.
-As Marianne Leister, Director of Student Services, observed, “Difficult students can be disheartening for everyone… and it is very important that instructors know they have the support and backup from the entire student services team.”
+As one director of student services share with me, “Difficult students can be disheartening for everyone… and it is very important that instructors know they have the support and backup from the entire student services team.”

 What actions should instructors take in the face of such events?
 When do they take action themselves and when do they contact or alert a student’s advisor?
 Are there ways to discourage and prevent these behaviors?
 Is it possible to create an environment that encourages positive focused learning?

 The literature on challenging behaviors of students generally describes student behaviors in categories such as disturbed, disrespectful or difficult.
 Disturbed students are the most worrisome and might include being a danger to themselves or others.
 Disrespectful students are those students who display rebellious, contrary or openly combative behavior, distracting other learners from the learning experiences.
 Difficult students, the third category, might best be described as time-consuming, annoying or just plain worrisome.
 Difficult students are those who do not fully engage in the course experience, are frequently late with their work including their postings and do not interact or encourage support and learning with their peers.
 Difficult students stall, make up excuses, and can take up a great deal of time from an instructor.